PhylomatX/Cumulo/README.md

 # CUMULO Project

-This repository was created during the practical course "Creation of Deep Learning Methods" in the winter semester 2021.
+This repository was created during the practical course "Creation of Deep Learning Methods" in the winter semester 2021 at the Technical University of Munich.
 Its purpose was to use equivariant deep learning architectures to predict cloud types using the CUMULO dataset.
+Equivariant deep learning architectures are explained here: https://arxiv.org/abs/1911.08251.

 The repository is based on https://github.com/FrontierDevelopmentLab/CUMULO.
 The U-Net architecture and training script were adapted from https://github.com/LobellLab/weakly_supervised.